imagewize/auctor/README.md

 ## Getting Started with Auctor

 Auctor is built for modern WordPress features and requires WordPress 6.0 or later.
+Perfect for agencies, freelancers, and developers building client sites.
 To get started, install the theme into your WordPress website by going to `Appearance → Themes → Add New`.

 ## Working with Block Themes